Edmund Bonner: Under Mary I

 Bonner was at once restored to his see, his deprivation being regarded as invalid and Ridley as an intruder.
 He vigorously restored Catholicism in his diocese, made no difficulty about submitting to the papal jurisdiction which he had foresworn.
 During 1554 Bonner carried out a visitation of his diocese, restoring the Mass and the manifold practices and emblems of Catholic life, but the work was carried out slowly and with difficulty.
 To help in the work, Bonner published a list of thirty-seven "Articles to be enquired of", but these led to such disturbances that they were temporarily withdrawn.

 Mary's administration thought that religious dissidents would best be dealt with by ecclesiastical tribunals rather than by the civil power.
 As Bonner was Bishop of London, the chief burden of stamping out religious dissent fell to him.
 Therefore, in 1555, he began the persecution to which he owes his notoriety among his detractors as "Bloody Bonner."
 He was appointed to degrade Cranmer at Oxford in February 1556.
 The part he took in these affairs gave rise to intense hatred on the part of the rebels.
-Foxe in his Book of Martyrs summed up this view in two lines:
+John Foxe in his Book of Martyrs summed up this view in two lines: